Suomi Hall logo

 Our Cultural History

 The Finnish Brotherhood was organized in 1886 and incorporated in 1891.
-The members of the Finnish Brotherhood held their meetings periodically over the years in the Finnish Temperance Society building, but usually in downtown Astoria at the Knights of Pythias Hall, Foard & Stokes Hall, Logan's Hall, Astor Hall, Odd Fellow's Hall.
+The members of the Finnish Brotherhood met periodically over the years in the Finnish Temperance Society building, but usually in downtown Astoria at the Knights of Pythias Hall, Foard & Stokes Hall, Logan's Hall, Astor Hall, Odd Fellow's Hall.
 On April 10, 1929, the Finnish Brotherhood began the process of purchasing the hall from the Temperance Society for $5,000.
 Almost five years later, on February 21, 1934, the Finnish Brotherhood paid off the mortgage of $4500.00.
 After 48 years of meeting in various locations, Astoria Suomi Hall became their permanent home.
 In 1947, the brotherhood added a neon sign to the top of the building that read "1893 SUOMI HALL 1947".
 Over the years, the first floor has housed a variety of businesses, including the Astoria Health Club, the Finnish Meat Market, the Finnish Mercantile Store, Puusti A. & Company Hardware Store, Karen's Café, the Columbia Club Tavern, Palo's Department Store, and now M&N Workwear Clothing.

-We became a non-profit organization when our former Lodge, United Finnish Kaleva Brothers & Sisters Astoria Lodge #2, merged with the newly formed non-profit organization, The Friends of Suomi Hall on March 30, 2021.
+We became a nonprofit organization when our former Lodge, United Finnish Kaleva Brothers & Sisters, Astoria Lodge #2, merged with the newly formed nonprofit organization, The Friends of Suomi Hall, on March 30, 2021.